 5. Easter Patched Baby Onesie

-Baby clothes can be quite expensive, especially if they are custom-designed for any events.
-If you don’t want to spend a lot of money on fully designed baby clothes for Easter that your baby will just outgrow, you can make your own DIY Easter patched baby onesie.
-Try designing your own baby onesie using patches and iron-on letters.
+Baby clothes can be pretty expensive, especially if they are custom-designed for any event.
+If you don’t want to spend a lot of money on fully designed baby clothes for Easter that your baby will outgrow, you can make your own DIY Easter patched baby onesie.
+Try creating your own baby onesie using patches and iron-on letters.
 This DIY project couldn’t be easier, and you can customize it however you want.

 - Choose the perfect spot for your patch.
-Try different layouts for you to see which is the better place to iron a patch on.
+Try different layouts to see which is the better place to iron a patch on.